iterative/dvc.org/public/static/docs/command-reference/config.md

 This command reads and updates the DVC configuration files.
 By default (if none of `--local`, `--global`, or `--system` is provided) a project's config (`.dvc/config`) file is read or modified.
-This file is by default meant to be under Git control and should not contain sensitive and/or user-specific information (passwords, SSH keys, etc).
+This file is by default meant to be tracked by Git and should not contain sensitive and/or user-specific information (passwords, SSH keys, etc).
 Use `--local`, `--global`, or `--system` options instead to override project's settings, for sensitive, or user-specific settings.

 If the config option `value` is not provided and `--unset` option is not used,